Jerz > Writing > Journalism

-“A common news formula starts with a newsworthy quote,” said Jim Lee, sports editor of the Greenstown Rag.
+“A common news formula starts with a newsworthy quote,” said Homer Playfair, sports editor of the Greenstown Rag.
 “The quote can continue in the same paragraph for another sentence or two.
 Leave off the closing quotation mark if the quote goes on to a second paragraph.

 Playfair, who earned a journalism degree from Elizabeth Mount University in 1997 and started working at the Rag the Monday after he graduated, recommends an occasional paraphrase to break up the monotony.

 “But readers respond best to a quoteworthy quote,” he said.